slatedocs/slate/source/includes/_motionengine.md

 	Euler_fxp_t angles;
 	Fext_Vec16_t force;
-	Euler_fxp_t angles_err; //error in Euler angles compared to a reference trajectory uint32_t TimeStamp; //in microseconds
+	Euler_fxp_t angles_err; //error in Euler angles compared to a reference trajectory uint16_t motiontrack_cntr; //shows how many times the pre-recorded track has been repeated uint8_t motiontrack_progress; //the percentage showing how much of a pre-recorded track has been covered uint32_t TimeStamp; //in microseconds
 	steps_t steps;
 	int16_t direction;